multitudes/42-minishell/README.md

 Shell variables can be stored in a local data structure, while environment variables can be stored in the environ global variable or managed using the getenv, setenv, and unsetenv functions.

-## HEREDOC
+## DLESS
-In Bash scripting, a here document (heredoc) is a type of redirection that allows to pass a block of input to a command.
-The syntax for a heredoc is as follows (, in Backus–Naur form):
+In Bash scripting, a here document (DLESS) is a type of redirection that allows to pass a block of input to a command.
+The syntax for a DLESS is as follows (, in Backus–Naur form):
 ```
 command <<DELIMITER
 text block